-Both motor control boards (Figures 15 & 16, page 23) have a DHUM connection that allows the system to increase the amount of humidity that is removed from the circulating air.
+Both motor control boards Figure 15 (page 24) & Figure 16 (page 24) have a DHUM connection that allows the system to increase the amount of humidity that is removed from the circulating air.
 This is accomplished by reducing the CFM and allowing the cooling coil to become colder.
-This will only occur when there is a call for cooling.
 There are many ways that this can be electrically wired.

-- If the room thermostat incorporates a humidity sensor and DHUM output, connect the DHUM on the thermostat to the DHUM terminal on the motor control board.
-See Figure 10. - 2.
+- If the room thermostat incorporates a humidity sensor and DHUM output, connect the DHUM on the thermostat to the DHUM terminal on the motor control board. - 2.
 If using a separate humidistat, connect the DHUM & R terminals on the humidistat to the DHUM & R terminals on the motor control board of the air handler.
-In this option, the DHUM output of the humidistat must be set to be normally open and closed when there is a call for humidification. - 3.
-If a humidistat is not available, it is an acceptable option to connect the R & DHUM terminals on the motor control board together with a field supplied wire.
+In this option, the DHUM output of the humidistat must be set to be normally open and closed when there is a call for humidification.
+See Figure 10. - 3.
+For cooling only system: If a humidistat is not available, it is an acceptable option to connect the R & DHUM terminals on the motor control board together with a field supplied wire.
 This option causes the blower to run at a reduced CFM for 10 minutes after a call for cooling.
-NOTE: If outdoor unit is a heat pump, connect the O terminal to DHUM.
+NOTE: Heat pump systems must use a thermostat with humidity sensor or separate humidistat to prevent blower speed reduction in heat mode.